 Ryan Gosling (Alan Bosley)

 T.C.
-Williams didn’t need Alan at cornerback for most of the movie.
+Williams didn’t need Alan at cornerback for most of the football film.
 That didn’t stop Ryan Gosling from being the film’s breakout cast member.

 Burgess Jenkins (Ray Budds)

-I think we can agree tight end Ray Budds was portrayed in the film as a huge dick.
+I think we can agree tight end Ray Budds was portrayed in the film as a huge jerk.
 Burgess Jenkins was perfectly cast to fuel tensions as Gerry Bertier’s best friend.

 Jenkins is happily married to a breast cancer survivor and loves highlighting his family on Instagram.